Did you know that the best Spanish language course is a completely FREE download?

 So after you’ve done the three initial passes through a unit, here’s what to do on the other days:

-- Day 2: Review notes* and go through the complete unit one more time (one pass).
+- Day 2: Review notes* and go through the entire unit one more time (one pass).

-- Day 7: Review notes* and go through the complete unit one more time (one pass).
+- Day 7: Review notes* and go through the entire unit one more time (one pass).

 - Day 30: Review notes* and only do the difficult exercises.